Coati Enrichment

 • 18+ years of age

-• Preferred candidates are enrolled in or have recently completed undergraduate studies in zoology, biology or a related field.
+• Candidates must be enrolled in or have recently completed undergraduate studies in zoology, biology or a related field.

 • Must be able to lift and carry at least 50 lbs. and be comfortable working outside in all weather conditions and habitats.